Highway 16 Transportation Action Plan

 - Highway infrastructure safety improvements including webcams and transit shelters

-$1.5 million over 2 years will enable the ministry to increase the number of webcams on the highway and the frequency of photographs taken at these spots.
+Funding to enable the ministry to increase the number of webcams on the highway and the frequency of photographs taken at these spots.
 New transit shelters will be built in communities that will be receiving new or expanded transit service.

 - Collaboration to increase interconnectivity of services

-The ministry will work to increase coordination of existing transportation services through BC Transit, Northern Health, not for profit organizations and private service providers including efforts to better synchronize schedules and expand user eligibility criteria.
+Increased coordination of existing transportation services through BC Transit, Northern Health, not for profit organizations and private service providers including efforts to better synchronize schedules and expand user eligibility criteria.